Andrew-A-A/MusicPlayer/README.md

 - **Background Service**: The music application runs as a background thread, allowing it to continue playing songs while users use other apps.

-- **Notifications**: Provides notifications with play, pause, previous song, and next song buttons for convenient control.
+- **Notifications**: Provides notifications with play, pause and stop for convenient control.

 ## Tools and Technologies